-One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national data sets based on data from each jurisdiction, to analyse these data sets and disseminate information and statistics.
+One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national datasets based on data from each jurisdiction, to analyse these datasets and disseminate information and statistics.

-The Australian Institute of Health and Welfare Act 1987, in conjunction with compliance to the Privacy Act 1988, (Cth) ensures that the data collections managed by the AlHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.
+The Australian Institute of Health and Welfare Act 1987, in conjunction with compliance to the Privacy Act 1988 (Cwlth), ensures that the data collections managed by the AlHW are kept securely and under the strictest conditions with respect to privacy and confidentiality.

-For further information see the AIHW website www.aihw.gov.au.
+For further information see the AlHW website www.aihw.gov.au.
 Community mental health services may be required to provide data to states and territories through a variety of administrative arrangements, contractual requirements or legislation.
 States and territories use these data for service planning, monitoring and internal and public reporting.
 In addition, state and territory health authorities supply data for the NCMHCD under the terms of the National Health Information Agreement (see link), as specified by the CMHC NMDS (see 'Interpretability' section below).
+Publication of state and territory level data from the NCMHCD is subject to approval from state and territory health authorities.